k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 >**Notes:**
 >
 >1.
-Fabric Web Studio is basically a Visual Studio Code-like editor, with slight differences.
-While you can look and learn from VS Code's vast user guides, keep in mind that they are not the same.
+Fabric Web Studio is basically a Visual Studio code-like editor, with small differences.
+While you can look and learn from VS Code's many user guides, keep in mind that they are not the same.
 >2.
-Fabric Web Studio follows the current Fabric Desktop Studio concept in terms of being code editor oriented, file and folder based.
+Fabric Web Studio follows the current Fabric Desktop Studio concept in terms of having a code editor orientation and being a file and folder based.
 >3.
 Fabric Web Studio is fully compatible and compliant with the Desktop Studio.
 You can smoothly switch between them while implementing your project.

 </web>